 There are several types of physiotherapy treatment approaches that can be incorporated into Cerebral Palsy treatment for children.
 Some of the commonly prescribed types include:

-Also known as the Bobath Approach, neurodevelopmental treatment (NDT) is a form of Cerebral Palsy treatment that was developed by Karl and Berta Bobath in the 1940s.
-Based on their own experiences with children who had Cerebral Palsy, the Bobaths postulated that motor abnormalities are a result of atypical development of the child’s reflexes and posture because of the underlying damage to the nervous system.
+The Bobath Approach or neurodevelopmental treatment (NDT) is a form of cerebral palsy treatment that was developed by Karl and Berta Bobath in the 1940s.
+Based on their own experiences with children who had cerebral palsy, the Bobaths postulated that motor abnormalities are a result of atypical development of the child’s reflexes and posture because of the underlying damage to the nervous system.
 NDT aims to enable typical motor development that will help the child function better.
 It also reduces the risk of secondary injuries, joint and limb deformities, and muscle contractures.

 An effective form of physiotherapy for children with Cerebral Palsy that increases motor function and muscle strength is through the application of electrical stimulation.
 It involves the use of a Transcutaneous Electrical Nerve Stimulation (TENS) Unit, which applies currents that stimulate muscle contraction.
 Neuromuscular electrical stimulation as a form of Cerebral Palsy treatment enhances muscle strength by recruiting the type 2 muscle fibers and increasing the muscle’s cross-sectional area.